Mature market strategy. The primer.By Tom Dougherty

 Getting them to switch in a mature market strategy

 For the consumer, sticking with a particular brand means one less decision to make.
 Even price purchasing can be exhausting to the harried consumer who has to read all those prices every week in order to choose correctly.
-Great brand can be a godsend to the consumer.
+A great brand can be a godsend to the consumer.

 Know the customer of your competition